 Addressing the climate change crisis has become the focal point of my research and advocacy.

 My population of interest is children and youth in various socio-cultural contexts.

 A multi-faceted and complex phenomenon, climate change requires the concurrent application of multiple disciplinary perspectives.

 My past research in the fields of epidemiology, child development, education, social determinants, and community resilience, have adequately prepared me for this challenge.

 Transdisciplinary research requires using a wide range of methodologies.

 Participatory action research, mixed-methods designs, qualitative and quantitative methods, including statistical modelling, psychometrics, and survey design, are all approaches I draw from in my work.

 If we want to engage young people in research, we cannot ignore the central role that interactive and communication technologies play for the digitally natives.

-My research aims at developing a suite of digital tools that will promote resilience and emotional wellbeing among young people.
+My research aims at developing a suite of digital tools and strategies that will promote resilience and emotional wellbeing among young people.